sorabzone/MedianEnergy/README.md

 It can be easily fixed, we just need to parse the file name to identify the type.

-5. Value that are 20% above or below median value.
+5. Values that are 20% above or below median value.
 I assumed it means the median value is 100% or threshhold.
 example: if median is 20 then
 20% below is 16